brendanconnolly/BlogPosts/castExperience-Testopsies.md

 #### Tempo

 As we all took turns testing it was pretty common for the person testing to just jump into testing.
 The result is a hybrid bug hunt and ad-hoc learning session.
 This isn't a slight at those testers, it's my first inclination to poke at the app, see how it responds, learning as I go.
-What Michael helped clarify here was that this approach leads to generally superficial testing which in turn will most likely turn up superfiical bugs.
+What Michael helped clarify here was that this approach leads to generally superficial testing which in turn will most likely turn up superficial bugs.

  > Every bug takes away from our coverage

-It's validating to find bugs,

- Shift from testing to learn to testing to find

-before diving in, stop establish charter for what you are going to do.
+It's validating to find bugs, but not all bugs are equal.
+Every bug you log represents time spent finding, documenting, discussing, prioritizing, fixing and retesting.
+This is all time spent not finding new problems.

+I opted to be the observer first in my pairing, so when my turn came up to be the tester my first action was to set a charter for my time.
+Walking up to testing something new I feel this need to try and cover everything.
+It's overwhelming just trying to find a starting place.
+It's surprising how just expressing your intent immediately filters out the surrounding noise.
+It sets expectations for both the person performing the testing and those observing.

+We also discussed using structuring testing so that initially you are testing to learn, then shifting your testing to find bugs.
+This inverts the typical workflow.
+You might uncover problems as you are learning but that doesn't mean you need to log them all in real-time.

 ### Introspection, Intent & Self Awareness

-without an explicit mission implicit missions take over

-consider reforming the charter to match what was actually was covered

-> If we knew all the requirements we wouldn't call it development we'd call it construction.
-Requirements are developed.
+How often do people say they wonder where the day went, or wonder why they can't get anything done?
+At some level these expressions just indicate some level of self-awareness and lack of intent.
+Without an explicit mission, implicit missions take over.

+At its core the tutorial using introspection of actions to gain self-awareness.
+Then armed with this awareness adjust and refine your processes.
+I'll admit while I enjoyed the tutorial some of my first impressions were that some content felt very intuitive, like a more formal presentation of things I intrinsically understood.

+I wasn't really sure how or if I was going to write about it.
+Something interesting happened when I did sit down and start writing, I started going over my notes, reflecting on what happened.
+Thinking about the day step by step, activity by activity, categorizing, measuring, analyzing  I realized I was doing exactly what Michael described and I was finding new things that I hadn't picked up on the initially.

+What is blowing my mind a bit as I write this is how the experience I'm describing maps directly to the superficial testing leads to superficial bugs scenario described above.
+I was in the tutorial eagerly trying to soak everything in waiting for insight to be dropped into my lap.
+Then the result was average, I caught some things (probably the more obvious) and missed some of the nuanced and more complex things.

+Given this result I'd be even more curious to rewatch the session and work through the feedback cycle again and see what else I can glean.